ringcentral/ringcentral-api-docs/docs/voice/telephony-session-notifications.md

+##### Call Monitoring
-<h5>Call Monitoring</h5> - Telephony Session Notifications can be used to monitor calls at an Extension or an Account level to fulfill use cases like contact center agent assist using [Dual-Channel](https://developers.ringcentral.com/guide/voice/supervision) or [Single-Channel Call Monitoring](https://developers.ringcentral.com/guide/voice/supervision)
+Telephony Session Notifications can be used to monitor calls at an Extension or an Account level to fulfill use cases like contact center agent assist using [Dual-Channel](https://developers.ringcentral.com/guide/voice/supervision) or [Single-Channel Call Monitoring](https://developers.ringcentral.com/guide/voice/supervision)

+##### Incoming call routing
-<h5>Incoming call routing</h5> - Telephony Session Notifications can be used to monitor and detect an incoming call and apply custom call routing logic to suit business-specific needs.
+Telephony Session Notifications can be used to monitor and detect an incoming call and apply custom call routing logic to suit business-specific needs.
 For example, forwarding calls from an important customer to a call queue supervisor.

 ## What are the different states of a Call?